Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best for: Families with kids 4-12 who want walkability and town life

 Playa is a real Mexican coastal town with a 2-mile pedestrian street (Quinta Avenida) lined with restaurants, shops, ice cream stands, and a chocolate museum.
-Beaches are good (better north of 28th street).
+Beaches are good, better north of 28th street.
 Great cenotes nearby.
 Easy day trips to Tulum and Cozumel.

-Pros: walkable with kids, real-Mexico feel, great food at all price points, ferry to Cozumel for snorkeling.
+Pros: walkable with kids, real-Mexico feel, food at all price points, ferry to Cozumel for snorkeling.
 Cons: water at the main beach can be choppy, downtown has nighttime party energy until midnight in busy seasons.

 3. Puerto Vallarta